 1.1 Within the Agri-Environment Climate Scheme (AECS), the following categories each have their own scoring criteria:

-Agri-environment: The scoring criteria are described in Section 2 below.
+Agri-environment: The scoring criteria for the 2024 round are described in Section 2 below.

-Organic Conversion and Organic Maintenance: The scoring criteria are described in Section 3 below.
+Organic Conversion and Organic Maintenance: The scoring criteria for the 2024 round are described in Section 3 below.